If you’re a same sex married couple seeking divorce, the attorneys at Knies, Helland & McPherson in Colorado Springs, CO are here to help you.

 With the legalization of same-sex marriage comes same-sex divorce.
 The attorneys at Knies, Helland & McPherson have litigated many same-sex divorces and custody cases, and are experienced in LGBTQ issues.

-Give us a call today at 719-635-8499 to schedule your personalized consultation to discuss your case in full confidentiality.
+Give us a call today at 719-635-8499 to schedule your personalized consultation to discuss your case with a same-sex divorce lawyer in full confidentiality.

 Learn About Our Other Areas of Practice including: